You're going to love my Chicken Rollatini stuffed with an arugula pesto (made with coconut oil) and gorgonzola cheese crumbles. Simply Delicious!

 Lisa and I have been talking about it (me eating healthier) since we’ve decided to make the move to Florida when we retire.
-She wants to make sure I’m still alive when we go, and I do understand that, after all I do all the cooking and shopping.
-(I know that’s not the only reason, let’s just say she gotten use to having me around)
+She wants to make sure I’m still alive when we go, and I do understand that after all, I do all the cooking and shopping.
+(I know that’s not the only reason, let’s just say she has gotten used to having me around)

 - 1 clove garlic peeled

-- 6 thinly sliced boneless skinless chicken breasts
+- 12 ounces thinly sliced boneless skinless chicken breasts 6 pieces

 - Clean and wash your arugula leaves, pat dry in paper towels

-- Add Kelapo Extra Virgin Coconut Oil, and pulse until well blended*
+- Add Coconut Oil, and pulse until well blended

 - Rinse chicken breasts and pat dry with paper towels.